varnish/vagent2/README.rst

 -h          Print help.

--K file
+-K agent-secret-file
             Path to a file containing a single line representing the username and password required to authenticate.
-The file is the only required configuration of the agent.
 It should have a format of ``username:password``.

 -n name     Specify the varnishd name.
 Should match the ``varnishd -n``
             option.
 Amongst other things, this name is used to construct a